Karlyoo/intern/JCAS/isac_xapp.md

 ```
 However the public FlexRIC doesn't have`isac_sm` and it require physical equipment to get correct data.

-I try to fix `kpm_sm` to familiar with the xapp deployment workflow.
+I try to fix `srs_sm` to familiar with the xapp deployment workflow.
 ```
 #include "xapp_infra.h"
 #include "lib/flexric.h"